Jepson at Cambridge Summer Program

 Application Process

 Program information sessions are offered in the fall and spring semesters.
-Interested students should submit an application together with a nonrefundable $150 deposit to Dr. Kristin Bezio no later than Feb.
-15. Enrollment is limited, and priority will be given to those who apply early.
-Applicants receive an e-mail notification of their application status in March.
+Interested students should submit an application no later than Mar.
+17. Enrollment is limited, and priority will be given to those who apply early by Mar.
+1. Applicants receive an e-mail notification of their application status in March.